-MINI Clubman (2016)
+MINI Clubman (2016) Review

-MINI Clubman (2016): At A Glance
+MINI Clubman (2016) At A Glance

-- Contract hire deals from £187.18 per month
+Contract hire deals from £215.30 per month

-- Insurance Groups are between 17–30
+Insurance Groups are between 17–30

-- On average it achieves 80% of the official MPG figure
+On average it achieves 81% of the official MPG figure

 It might still have two ‘barn’ doors for accessing the boot, but that’s about the only thing the new MINI Clubman has in common with its predecessor.

 Instead of a quirky yet compromised estate, the new Clubman is more like a conventional small family car, with the added bonus of a luxurious interior.

 One thing the Clubman has done is moved upmarket.
 It feels more grown up than the rest of the MINI range, with a different dashboard layout, subtle chrome details and unique vents.

 Standard equipment is generous, with alloy wheels, navigation, Bluetooth and keyless start fitted to all cars.
 Being a MINI there are plenty of optional extras of course, including a wide choice of paint and roof colours, stripes, alloy wheel designs, interior upholstery finishes and bundles of extras including the popular Chili pack.